PerrySquared/wave_nn_3d/README.md

 # wave_nn_3d
 3d implementation of https://github.com/PerrySquared/wave_nn
-marginally worse than the 2d version, best model generated only 40% of paths without any breaks in them, although the runtime was lowered more than 10x
+marginally worse than the 2d version, best model generated only 40% of paths without any breaks in them, although the runtime was lowered more than 10x compared to normal lee algorithm

 can be used alongise a deterministic algorithm, but such impact on runtime should outweigh any gain by the model due to recusive approach to checking of prediction correctness